HefeiQ/hefeiq.github.io/_interview/phone-interview-uwlax.md

 - CS 461/561 Introduction to Data Science
 - CS 476/576 Data Visualization

-I'm also really excited about designing new courses to meet the needs of students and the department and teach:
+I'm also really excited about designing new courses to meet the needs of students and the department.
+I can teach new course at :

 - CS 419/519 Topics in Computer Science

 **What other types of courses would you be interested in developing and teaching?**

 Considering my research background, I'm really interested in developing and teaching courses related to machine learning and data mining.
-This could include topics like deep learning, reinforcement learning, natural language processing, and large language models.
+This could include topics like deep learning, reinforcement learning, natural language processing, large language models, and time series analysis.
 I'm excited to share my knowledge and expertise in these areas, and I believe they will be beneficial to the students and the department as a whole.

 **What kind of split are you looking for between teaching and research?**